, nearly all public schools have embraced a “zero tolerance policy” to deter students from malicious behavior. As the

-- In Texas, a 13 year old boy was required to write a scary story for a Halloween-based assignment.
+- In Texas, a 13-year-old boy was required to write a scary story for a Halloween-based assignment.
 His story involved a character who shot students at a school.
-Consequently, the teenager was arrested and spent six days in jail before police confirmed that no crime was committed.
+Consequently, the teenager was arrested and spent six days in jail before the police confirmed that no crime was committed.

 While these cases are certainly severe and uncommon examples, many individuals are still being punished for even seemingly smaller infractions.
-In fact, as NBC News further reports, there have been widespread cases involving children bringing toy guns to school, unaware that their toy guns would be in offense to schools’ zero tolerance rules.
-Specifically, one 10 year old Georgia student was faced with potential expulsion and long-term juvenile detention after brining a toy gun to school.
+In fact, as NBC News further reports, there have been widespread cases involving children bringing toy guns to school, unaware that their toy guns would be an offense to schools’ zero-tolerance rules.
+Specifically, one 10-year-old Georgia student was faced with potential expulsion and long-term juvenile detention after bringing a toy gun to school.
 According to the student, he brought the toy gun to class because it reminded him of pictures from his history textbook, as the class had been studying various wars, soldiers, and leaders from the past.

 Are the Zero Tolerance Policies Too Harsh?